Kicrops/fullstack-todolist/README.md

 # Fullstack To-Do List

-This is my attempt at doing a basic fullstack todolist
+This is my attempt at doing a basic full-stack todo list

 ## Technologies Used